 Plans are in place for extending the trail an additional 4,300 feet.
 The 4,300-foot extension will begin at the intersection of North State Street and Route 62, where the trail now ends, and continue north to the northwest corner of the Warren Mall parking lot close to the Conewango Creek.
 This past Sunday Bob and I went for a walk through our neighborhood and entered the bike/hike trail at the intersection of Jackson Run Road and Route 62.
 We passed by the grounds of Warren State Hospital.

-This is the Train Station restaurant.
-We’ve eaten in this restaurant a few times.
+We’ve eaten at The Train Station restaurant a few times.
 The food is of good quality and reasonably priced.
 The bike/hike trail is built on an abandoned railroad corridor.
 This restaurant was an actual train station when trains went through this corridor.
 To the left of the restaurant is the Warren State Hospital grounds.